bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 ------------------------------------------------------------------------

 Once you are done with alignment, next step is making the phylogenetic tree.
-This follwing function converts a multiple sequence alignment object to formats used in other sequence analysis packages.
-Benefit of this is that you can directly proceed to other packages without reading the input again.
+Follwing function converts a multiple sequence alignment object to formats used in other sequence analysis packages.
+Benefit of this is that you can directly proceed to other packages (such as phangorn) without reading the input again.

     alignmentfish <- msaConvert(alignmuscle, type= "phangorn::phyDat")

-optional: you may want to write alignment file to hard disk use following command and use it someother non R based programs.
+optional: you may want to write alignment file to hard disk use following command and use it someother non R based programs(example MEGA 11).

     export.fasta(alignmuscle2, outfile = "test_alignment.fa", ncol = 60, open = "w")

-Optional: if you want to read disk written alignment file test\_alignment.fa use this command.
+Optional: if you want to read disk written alignment file test_alignment.fa use following command.

-    alignmentfish1 <-read.phyDat(alignmentfish, type = "dna", format = "fasta")
+    alignmentfish1 <-read.phyDat("test_alignment.fa", type = "dna", format = "fasta")

 Now we will try to do some phylogenetic trees based on different methods.